 He closed his eyes briefly before holding her out in front of him, planting a light kiss on her forehead.
 "I'll unplug your laptop, and you get Mitts."

-Pippa Greathouse is the author of sixteen previously published books plus two scheduled for release in the very near future, including Historical Fiction and mystery, and romantic suspense.
+Pippa Greathouse is the author of seventeen previously published books plus two scheduled for release in the very near future, including Historical Fiction and mystery, and romantic suspense.
 She does promise Happy Ever After endings, however., and the romance sizzles.
 You can find her books on Blushing Books, Amazon, Kobo, Barnes and Noble, and many other places.

 Caught in the crossfire.

 When a shooter in the parking lot of the mall causes havoc, Samantha is pulled to safety by the handsome lieutenant Adam Stapleton.
 For the first time in years she feels what it's like to be held in a man's arms again.